cDenton1/cDenton1.github.io/_posts/2026-02-18-Building-a-Honeypot.md

 I looked into two work arounds: **HTTP Relay Server** and **Serial-Over-USB Logging**.
 Both were definitely possible but required lots of extra setup and some major changes to a lot of the stuff I had already built by this point.

-In the future I wouldn't mind returning to attempt one of the above again but even without notifications the rest of the project turned out as aspected and worked well.
+In the future I wouldn't mind returning to attempt one of the above again but even without notifications the rest of the project turned out as expected and worked well.

 ### Hardware Choice